CleverCloud/doc.clever-cloud.com/runtimes/nodejs/meteor.md

   },
   ...
 ```
-You may change the node version value regarding the application requirements.
+You may change the node version value according to the application requirements.

 ## Activate the dedicated build